Prismic CMS

 slices are like components but for content.
 They are sections of a page you can reuse as many times as you need, each time with new content. slices bring the component-based workflow to the content editor.

-You render your slices with Prismic's SliceZone
+You render your slices with Prismic's SliceZone component.
+The

-component requires two props:
+SliceZone component requires two props:

-: a collection of React components for each slice type.
+slices: an array of slices returned from the API.components: a collection of React components for each slice type.

 const Page = ({ document }) => (